 TLPFY INVESTOR ALERT: Robbins Geller Rudman & Dowd LLP Files Class Action Lawsuit Against Teleperformance SE and Announces Opportunity for Investors with Substantial Losses to Lead the Teleperformance Case

-Robbins Geller Rudman & Dowd LLP announces that it has filed a class action lawsuit seeking to represent purchasers or acquirers of Teleperformance SE TLPFY American Depositary Receipts ("ADRs") between July 29, 2020 and November 9, 2022, both dates inclusive (the "Class Period").
-Captioned City of Warren General Employees' Retirement System v.
-Teleperformance SE, No. 23-cv-00181 (D. Idaho), the Teleperformance class action lawsuit charges Teleperformance and certain of its top executives with violations of the Securities Exchange Act of 1934.
+/EIN News/ -- SAN DIEGO, April 26, 2023 (GLOBE NEWSWIRE) -- Robbins Geller Rudman & Dowd LLP announces that it has filed a class action lawsuit seeking to represent purchasers or acquirers of Teleperformance SE (OTC: TLPFY) American Depositary Receipts (“ADRs”) between July 29, 2020 and November 9, 2022, both dates inclusive (the “Class Period”).
+Captioned City of Warren General Employees’ Retirement System v.
+Teleperformance SE, No. 23-cv-00181 (D. Idaho), the Teleperformance class action lawsuit charges Teleperformance as well as certain of its top executives with violations of the Securities Exchange Act of 1934.

 If you suffered substantial losses and wish to serve as lead plaintiff, please provide your information here: